How to Connect with Almost Anyone

 Relationship Connect

 Nobody can succeed and thrive in life without loving relationships.
-We are not fueled long term by achievement.
-We are fueled and motivated long term when we connect deeply with others.
+We are not fueled long-term by achievement.
+We are fueled when we connect with others.

-If you get this backwards, you’ll feel worthless when you fail, life stops going well, or others achieve more.
+If you get this backward, you’ll feel worthless when you fail, life stops going well, or others achieve more.
 Furthermore, you’ll end up miserable as a victim of the comparison trap.

-Very few people feel deeply worthy of love.
+Very few people feel deeply worthy.
 Both your friends and your enemies, if they’re honest with themselves, struggle with feeling inadequate.
-People desperately want to feel accepted, and you can help them by cultivating the habit of expressing genuine interest in their lives.
+People desperately want to feel accepted, and you can help them by expressing genuine interest in their lives.
 You CAN be a light!

 Challenge yourself to collect information on the “favorites” of your friends, family, and co-workers.
 When you subtly, or even bluntly, gather this information, it makes them feel valued.
 It also gives you insight into how to encourage them in the future.